Hardness of Token Swapping on Trees: Proofs that known techniques preclude -approximations

 Property (P1) is true because the only operation that involves a happy token is a symmetric shove and the happy token $s$ remains happy.

 Property (P2) is true because every operation that moves an unhappy [destination] token moves it in the direction it wants to go.

-Property (P3) was observed by Vaughan.
-It is true because in the reversed problem happy swaps and happy destination swaps exchange roles, and a symmetric shove remains a symmetric shove.
+Property (P3) is true because in the reversed problem happy swaps and happy destination swaps exchange roles, and a symmetric shove remains a symmetric shove.

-\begin{remark} We note that Vaughan's algorithm is not $\ell$-straying even if $\ell$ is $(n-1)/2$, and even if the tree is just a path.
+\begin{remark} We note that the Vaughan-Portier algorithm is not $\ell$-straying even if $\ell$ is $(n-1)/2$, and even if the tree is just a path.
 Say $n=2k+1$ is odd.
 The tokens in consecutive order on the path are $k+2,k+3,\ldots,2k+1,k+1,1,2,\ldots,k$, and the target of token $i$ is position $i$ of the path.
 Token $k+1$ is happy.
-A valid application of Vaughan's algorithm repeats the following for each $i$ from $k$ down to $1$: perform a symmetric shove of token $k+1+i$ with token $k+1$, and then use only happy swaps to move token $k+1+i$ to position $k+1+i$.
+A valid application of the Vaughan-Portier algorithm repeats the following for each $i$ from $k$ down to $1$: perform a symmetric shove of token $k+1+i$ with token $k+1$, and then use only happy swaps to move token $k+1+i$ to position $k+1+i$.
 This causes token $k+1$ to end up in position $1$, which is at distance $(n-1)/2$ from its desired destination and path. \end{remark}